userfront/guide/all/guide/auth/multi-tenancy.md

 Use tenants in your application when you want specific users to have access to specific resources or actions.

-If you will want more than one user to be able to access a project within your application, multi-tenancy allows you to give access to multiple users.
+If you will want more than one user to be able to access an account within your application, multi-tenancy allows you to give access to multiple users.

-Similarly, if you will want some users to have access to more than one project, multi-tenancy allows you to add a user to many projects.
+Similarly, if you will want some users to have access to more than one account, multi-tenancy allows you to add a user to many accounts.

 :::tip
-If you want more than one user per project, or more than one project per user, multi-tenancy is a good solution.
+If you want more than one user per account, or more than one account per user, multi-tenancy is a good solution.
 :::

 ### Roles